YunoHost/doc/groups_and_permissions.md

 ### Migrating away from the legacy permission management

-When migrating/fixing an app still using the legacy permission system, it should be understood that the accesses are now to be managed by features from the core, outside the application scripts!
+When migrating/fixing an app still using the legacy permission system, it should be understood that the accesses are now to be managed by features from the core, outside of the application scripts!

 Application scripts are only expected to:
 - if relevant, during the install script, initialize the main permission of the app as public (`visitors`) or private (`all_users`) or only accessible to specific groups/users ;